PROFIBUS PA to Fibre Optics (PROFIBUS PA OLM)

 2 November 2016

 We’ve been receiving numerous requests for converting PROFIBUS PA to fibre optics lately.
-I believe that really what the request is is that there is an existing PROFIBUS DP master with DP (and possibly existing PA) infrastructure and the requirement is to add some PA devices that are out in the field.
+I believe that really what the request is is that there is an existing PROFIBUS DP Controller with DP (and possibly existing PA) infrastructure and the requirement is to add some PA devices that are out in the field.

 PROCENTEC have a range of COMbricks modules that can meet almost any type of network configuration.
 In this article, we’ll investigate some of the configuration options and which components should be used in each configuration.
 Your network layout might look something like the picture below: